Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Single-Hop IRS-Assisted MIMO System

-\paragraph*{Model formulation} We consider a muliple-access/multi-user MIMO communication system assisted by an IRS, in which the $P$ base stations (BSs) receive the signals transmitted by $U$ user terminals (UTs) via the IRS.
+We consider a muliple-access/multi-user MIMO communication system assisted by an IRS, in which the $P$ base stations (BSs) receive the signals transmitted by $U$ UTs via the IRS.
 The terminology employed in this paper is based on an uplink communication scenario, where the transmitter is referred to as the UT and the receiver as the BS.
-However, it is important to note that our signal model and theoretical analysis can be equally applied to the downlink case by merely reversing the roles of the transmitter and the receiver.
 Without loss of generality, we assume that each BS and each UT are equipped with the same number of antennas, denoted as $L$ and $M$ respectively.
 The IRS is composed of $N$ passive elements, or unit cells, capable of individually adjusting their reflection coefficients (i.e., phase shifts).
 Due to unfavorable propagation conditions, BS-UT channels are neglected \cite{de2020parafac}.
 We also assume quasi-static flat fading channel model, where all the channels remain invariant during $T$ time slots.
 Assuming a block-fading channel, the received signal model is usually given as follows \cite{he2019cascaded,de2020parafac,de2021channel,zhang2022sparsity}

 where the IRS-BS channel is $\mH = ^\top\in\C^{LP\times N}$ in which $\mH_p\in\C^{L\times N},p\in[P]$ is the $p$-th IRS-BS channel, and the UT-IRS channel is $\mG = \in\C^{N\times UM}$ in which $\mG_u\in\C^{N\times M},u\in[U]$ is $u$-th the UT-IRS channel. $\vx(t) = ^\top\in\C^{UM\times 1}$ is the vector containing the transmitted pilot signals at time $t$, where $\vx_u(t)\in\C^{M\times 1}$ is the $u$-th user pilot vector.
 The phase shift vector at time $t$ is defined as $\vs(t) = ^\top\in\C^{N\times 1}$, where $s_n(t)\in\{0,1\}$ and $e^{j\phi_n(t)}\in(0,2\pi]$ represent the on or off state and the phase shift of the $n$-th IRS element at time instant $t$, respectively. $\vw(t) \sim\mathcal{C}\mathcal{N}({\bm 0},\gamma^2\mId_{LP})$ denotes the complex additive white Gaussian noise (AWGN).